-- While in California, I realized I had cracked a couple of my teeth (I grind them at night) and needed to go to the dentist.
+- While in location #1, I realized I had cracked a couple of my teeth (I grind them at night) and needed to go to the dentist.

-- I went to a dentist in Arizona, who then needed my previous dental X-rays—from a dentist in Florida.
+- But I soon flew to location #2 and had to go to a dentist there, but she needed my previous dental X-rays—from a dentist in location #3.

-- The Arizona dental office had to get my permission to contact the Florida dental office and obtain my records.
+- To do this, the location #2 dental office had to get my permission to contact the location #3 dental office and obtain my records.

-- The X-rays took a while to come in, but about 2 hours later, they were received via email and the Arizona dentist was able to read them and form a treatment plan for me in Arizona.
+- The X-rays took a while to come in, but about 2 hours later, they were received via email and the location #2 dentist was able to read them and form a treatment plan for me.

-Last year, while I was establishing a primary care physician in Florida, she needed my previous health records—from my last doctor in California.
-This Florida doctor actually scolded me: “You’ve gotta stop moving around.
+Last year, while I was establishing a primary care physician, she needed my previous health records—from my last doctor in a different state.
+This doctor actually scolded me: “You’ve gotta stop moving around.
 You need to stick with one doctor so they can see your overall health history.”